 Since then, we’ve done so much together - Ugly Sweater Christmas Parties, celebrated friends getting engaged and married, traveled together, drank our body weight in alcohol during tailgates and birthday celebrations (Hence the photo in a bar when he threw up on me for his birthday!) and supported each other through big wins like completing a Half Marathon and winning the Houston Rodeo Cook-off.

-It’s been quite the journey already and I can’t wait to see what God has in store for us!
+It’s been quite the journey and I can’t wait to see where God leads our marriage in the future!